tychonievich/graphics/md/mp/obj.md

 Once loaded, you should display the model with the following criteria:

-- It should be lit with both diffuse and specular illumination, meaning you'll need to generate surface normals if none are provide.
+- It should be lit with both diffuse and specular illumination, meaning you'll need to generate surface normals if none are provided.
 - It should be centered and scaled to fit on the screen and not be too small on the screen.
 - It should be rotating under a fixed light source.
 This is most easily done by rotating the normals in the vertex shader.
 - If there are no vertex colors, it should be a light gray color